tbjgolden/xnr/README.md

 | swc-node |         `232`ms |           `235`ms |     `62.0`MB |    very slow |
 | ts-node  |         `661`ms |           `659`ms |      `6.7`MB |        quick |

-In general you can expect best-in-class install + run time.
+In general, you can expect best-in-class install + run time.

 ## Contributing

 Feel free to open issues if you encounter bugs or have suggestions for new features.
-Additional JSX framework compatibility are areas for potential contributions.

 ## Licence